By Kim Simonsen

 Description

-The rhetorical title of the collection posits the crisis that is underway.
-Simonsen asks: as a species among species, all comprised of the matter of the universe, how has our compulsion to hierarchically categorize everything estranged us from ourselves, each other, and the rest of this world?
-Simonsen challenges our anthropocentric pursuit of knowledge, exploring the human relationship with itself as an element of the natural world.
+The rhetorical title of this collection posits the crisis that is underway.
+Simonsen asks: as a species among species, all composed of the matter of the universe, how has our compulsion to classify everything hierarchically estranged us from ourselves, each other, and Earth’s ecosystems?
+Simonsen challenges our anthropocentric pursuit of knowledge, exploring humankind’s relationship with itself as an element of the natural world.
+What good does it do for a person to wake up one morning this side of the new millennium follows the struggles of its narrator as he reckons with intensifying estrangement from his fellow organisms, gradually turning to the greater kinship of matter to find continuity, connection, and solace.

 Biographical Information